stellarwp/shepherd/docs/advanced-usage.md

 ## Admin UI Configuration

-Pigeon includes an optional admin interface for monitoring and managing tasks.
-The admin UI is enabled by default but can be customized or disabled.
+Pigeon includes a React-based admin interface for monitoring and managing tasks with real-time AJAX updates.
+The admin UI is disabled by default and must be explicitly enabled.

 ### Enabling/Disabling Admin UI